microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 ### Edit Timebase
 The timebase the morse code transmitter and decoder runs at (`MORSE_TIME_BASE`) can be adjusted in `morseCommon.h`.
 The valid timebase range is between 40 ms and 1400 ms.

+*Note: To ensure correct operation with internal transmitter, timebase should be a multiple of 40.*

 ### Disable Letter Breaks
 If `SHOW_LETTER_BREAKS` is commented out in `morseRx.h`, then letter breaks will not be shown in the morse code output.